News

 • Treasurer - Current fifth graders/Rising sixth graders

-Middle school students in grades 5-7 will receive an email the week of April 7th with information on the duties of each office, how to file for office, and guidelines on campaign expectations.
-The deadline to file for office is Thursday, April 17.
-Elections will be held Wednesday, May 7.
+Middle School students in grades 5-7 received an email the week of April 6 with information on the duties of each office, how to file for office, and guidelines on campaign expectations.
+The deadline to file for office is Monday, April 13.
+Elections will be held Friday, May 8.

 Read More